Greatest Movie Series

 Film Plot Summary

-The film took place 11 years after the events of the first movie, in the year 1995, two years before a nuclear holocaust; the film opened with the voice-over of 29 year-old Sarah Connor (Linda Hamilton), who envisaged the August, 1997 nuclear holocaust.
+The film took place 11 years after the events of the first movie (in which the original T-800 Series Terminator (Arnold Schwarzenegger) was destroyed by crushing in an hydraulic press).
+It was the year 1995 -- two years before a scheduled nuclear holocaust.
+The film opened with the voice-over of 29 year-old Sarah Connor (Linda Hamilton), who envisaged the August 1997 nuclear holocaust.

-Two cyborg Terminators were sent from future Earth back in time to Los Angeles -- an older T-800 model (or Model 101) (Arnold Schwarzenegger) similar to the one from the first film, and the other, a seemingly-indestructible prototype T-1000 android (Robert Patrick), who had the uncanny ability to 'morph' his body into any solid shape, impersonate other persons and even camouflage himself with the background.
+Two cyborg Terminators were sent from future Earth (the year 2030) back in time to Los Angeles -- an older T-800 model (or Model 101) (Arnold Schwarzenegger) similar to the one from the first film, and the other, a seemingly-indestructible, advanced prototype T-1000 android (Robert Patrick) made of liquid metal ("a mimetic poly-alloy") who had the uncanny ability to 'morph' his body into any solid shape, impersonate other persons (mostly, police officers) and even camouflage himself with the background (like a tiled floor).

-It was revealed that the Terminator T-800 was sent from the future to protect the future leader, while the other was sent to kill the boy who would lead humans to victory over the cyborgs; Miles Dyson (Joe Morton), a Cyberdyne Systems engineer, was shown entering a high-security vault where he viewed the CPU and arm of the Terminator from the first film, proving Sarah's claim about the existence of future Terminators; the two Terminators located young John in the Galleria shopping mall which led to a gunfight-confrontation in a hallway, and a chase scene down within LA's flood control channel; the T-800 rescued John and revealed his mission to protect him.
+It was revealed that the Terminator T-800 was a reprogrammed cyborg -- sent from the future by John Connor to protect the future leader, while the other was sent to kill the boy who would lead humans to victory over the cyborgs.
+Miles Dyson (Joe Morton), a Cyberdyne Systems engineer, was shown entering a high-security vault where he viewed the CPU and arm of the Terminator from the first film, proving Sarah's claim about the existence of future Terminators.
+The two Terminators located young John in the LA area Galleria shopping mall which led to a gunfight-confrontation in a hallway, and a chase scene down within LA's flood control channel.
+The T-800 rescued John and revealed his mission to protect him.

-Both Terminators entered the mental hospital to save/kill Sarah Connor, revealing to her that the T-800 was there to help save her (with the familiar words: "Come with me if you want to live"); after their successful escape, they fled southward to Mexico in a stolen station wagon, and Sarah learned that Miles Dyson was "directly responsible" for building SkyNet after inventing a revolutionary new microprocessor - he was the "director of special projects at Cyberdyne Systems Corporation" - and when "human decisions are removed from strategic defense" - SkyNet became "self-aware" by late August 1997 and it was too late to disarm the system; in retaliation against being unplugged, SkyNet launched missiles against Russian targets, causing the nuclear holocaust; [the microchip that Miles was designing at Cyberdyne was based upon the salvaged CPU from the original T-800 - "it didn't work, but it gave us ideas, took us in new directions"].
+Both Terminators entered the mental hospital to save/kill Sarah Connor, eventually revealing to her that the T-800 was actually there to help save her (with the familiar words: "Come with me if you want to live").
+After their successful escape, they fled southward to Mexico in a stolen station wagon, while Sarah learned that Miles Dyson was "directly responsible" for building SkyNet after inventing a revolutionary new microprocessor - he was the "director of special projects at Cyberdyne Systems Corporation" - and when "human decisions are removed from strategic defense" - the defensive computer network system SkyNet became "self-aware" or sentient by late August 1997 and it was too late to disarm the system.
+In retaliation against being unplugged, SkyNet launched missiles against Russian targets, causing the nuclear holocaust termed Judgment Day.
+[The microchip that Miles was designing at Cyberdyne was based upon the salvaged CPU from the original T-800 - "it didn't work, but it gave us ideas, took us in new directions."]

 Film Notables (Awards, Facts, etc.)